roshanis/10kings/chapter10_raja_bhoja_paramara.md

 ### The Siege That Shook the Deccan

 "It was 1042, and Someshvara's forces had surrounded Mandu for six months," Devaraya continued, his voice taking on the cadence of a man reliving his finest hour.
-"Traditional siege warfare favored the defenders—we had water, grain stores, and high walls.
+"Traditional siege warfare favored the defenders; we had water, grain stores, and high walls.
 But His Majesty had been reading treatises on hydraulic engineering."

 The old man's scarred hands traced patterns in the dust.
 "While the Chalukyas maintained their blockade, His Majesty set his engineers to work on a project that violated every principle of defensive warfare.
 Instead of strengthening our walls, he ordered them to build channels."